-In Paris, the cathedral of Notre Dame was renamed the Temple of Reason and turned into a theatre.
-The Christian altar was dismantled and an altar to Liberty was raised.
 The National Convention attended the celebration as a body.
-People wearing the bonnet rouge or the Phrygian cap as it was sometimes called, filled the Temple of Reason.
-Charles Maurice de Talleyrand-Périgord and E’vêque d’Autun officiated the devotional ceremonies.
-The opening words were given by a Prussian nobleman who was instrumental in the French Revolution.
-His name was Anacharsis Clootz.
-Clootz declared that the Republic would contain but “one God only, Le Peuple.“
+People wearing the bonnet rouge also filled the Temple of Reason.
+Charles Maurice de Talleyrand-Périgord, then the Bishop of Autun, officiated the devotional ceremonies.
+The opening words were given by a Prussian nobleman who was instrumental in the French Revolution named Anacharsis Clootz.
+He declared that the Republic would contain but “one God only, Le Peuple.“

 When the idea surfaced that the National Convention should attend the Festival of Reason, Robespierre and other like-minded men were fervently against it.
 They joined together to prevent it from becoming an official event.
 Moreover, by early 1794, most of the Festival of Reason supporters were guillotined — Jacques René Hébert, Antoine-François Momoro, Charles-Philippe Ronsin, and François-Nicolas Vincent.
 Robespierre by this time had almost dictatorial power, and he decided to establish his own state religion, which he called the “Cult of the Supreme Being.”